The Science of Men's Hair Dye

 Demi-Permanent Hair Dye for Men

 Demi-permanent dye has no ammonia and less peroxide than permanent dyes.
 This allows the dye to open the hair cuticle for absorption.
 It gives a rich hue to the scalp and beard hair and is gentler than permanent color.
-It lasts up to 12 to 24 washes or up to two weeks.
+It lasts for 10 to 14 days.

 Demi-permanent dyes are considered the best option for men who want the most control over their grays.
 When using a demi-permanent dye like True Sons, you can leave it on for 5 minutes to gauge the results, then reapply easily with the no-mix, foam solution.